Fenix CL26R Lantern Review

 User Interface and Operation

 There’s a single switch on this lantern.
-It’s an e-switch and it has a clicky, kind of dead click to it.
+It’s an e-switch, and it has a clicky, kind of dead click to it.
 It’s plenty big, and a bit concave, so fingers fit nicely.

-Here’s a UI table!
+Here’s a user interface table!

 State Action Result